• Skip to main content

 • peel and seed the pumpkin (you'll need about 250-300 grams for 1 cup of mashed pumpkin)

-• drain and mash pumpkin
+• drain (well) and mash the pumpkin

 • give the mash enough time to cool completely.